Three Arrows Capital says its founders still not cooperating with asset recovery | MarketScreener

 Three Arrows was the first major crypto firm to go bankrupt in 2022, brought down by the collapse of cryptocurrencies Luna and TerraUSD in May.
 It filed for bankruptcy in the British Virgin Islands in late June.
 The liquidators were appointed by that court to wind down the company and pay its debts.
 They filed a parallel bankruptcy case in Manhattan to shield Three Arrows' U.S. assets.

-(Reporting by Niket Nishant in Bengaluru and Dietrich Knauth in New York; Editing by Maju Samuel, Alexia Garamfalvi, Chizu Nomiyama and Marguerita Choy)
+(Reporting by Niket Nishant in Bengaluru and Dietrich Knauth in New York and Sneha Bhowmik in Bengaluru; Editing by Maju Samuel, Alexia Garamfalvi, Chizu Nomiyama and Marguerita Choy)

 By Dietrich Knauth